The Gospel Takes Roots on Kilimanjaro

 Klaus Fiedler

-Klaus Fiedler is Associate Professor in the Department of Theology and Religious Study at the University of Malawi.
-He specialises in Church History and Missiology.
-He is Publisher of the Kachere Series, Malawi’s leading scholarly and academic publisher.
+Klaus Fiedler is Professor Emeritus of Theology and Religious Studies at Mzuzu University.
+He specializes in Church History and Missiology.
+He started publishing as the editor of the Kachere Series, the leading academic publisher in Malawi.
+He is now in charge of Mzuni Press based in Mzuzu.